 The MCSAP Grant Coordinator has oversight of the MCSAP program and is responsible for creation and submission of the MCSAP CVSP.
-The Operations Commander implements the activities in the CVSP and submits progress reports.
+The Assistant Operations Commander implements the activities in the CVSP and submits progress reports.
 He is the primary liaison with FMCSA and the NDHP.
 The MCSAP Grant Coordinator is responsible for the overall oversight, performance of the personnel and activities in the MCSAP program.
 The MCSAP Grant Coordinator works to assure that adequate resources are provided to accomplish the activities in the MCSAP program.

-The Operations Commander is responsible for implementation of the MCSAP CVSP in the field.
+The Motor Carrier Operations Commander is responsible for implementation of the MCSAP CVSP in the field.
 He plans activities, personnel schedules and coordinates the resources to accomplish stated MCSAP activities.
 He provides information to the MCSAP Grant Coordinator on the progress of planned activities for reporting purposes.
-The Operations Commander supervises the two sergeants and the New Entrant Safety coordinator and auditors.
+The Motor Carrier Operations Commander supervises the three sergeants and the New Entrant Safety coordinator and auditors.

 The Sergeants act as the first line supervisor for the line-level personnel in the MCSAP program.
 They act as mentors and trainers.
 The sergeants review and evaluate the day to day performance of the line level personnel.
 They also perform inspections and assure adherence to policies, plans, schedules and planned activities.
-The sergeants perform quarterly and yearly performance appraisals on line level personnel.
+The sergeants perform 6 and 12 month performance appraisals on line level personnel.
 They report back to the Motor Carrier Operations Commander on inspection activities.

-The troopers and civilian inspectors/ auditors perform inspections, safety investigation, New Entrant safety audits, educational activities and take enforcement action when appropriate.
+The troopers and civilian inspectors/ auditors perform inspections, safety investigations, New Entrant safety audits, educational activities, and take enforcement action when appropriate.
 These are the line level personnel that are tasked with performing and accomplishing activities outlined in the MCSAP CVSP.
-The NDHP will be form a postion called a MCSAP Coordinator.
+The NDHP has formed a postion called a "MCSAP Coordinator".
 The repsonsibilities of this position will be to process DATA Q's with assistance from the Operational Commander develop training curriculum, instruct on CMV topics related to MCSAP and FMCRs and to provide input to the commanders on regulations.
 The MCSAP coordinator will be additional duties for a trooper postion.
-We will plan to fill this position in FY 2019.